bobbycomet/Appify/README.md

 ```

 Coming soon
-More updates for tool tips, YouTube videos (not really needed, but some people understand better with visuals), and more PWA site presets.
 Griffin Repo, as stated, this is for a custom distro I am almost finished with.
 This tool will be a part of that repo.
-This tool might get an update checker, ot I might turn it into its own repo for updates.
+This tool might get an update checker, or I might turn it into its own repo for updates.
 Have yet to decide.

-Windows version
+A Windows version.

 What is not coming soon
-Appimage
-Why?
-I tried it multiple times, but I can't seem to grasp how to make them.
-It might be a while before I have an AppImage.
-For now works on Debian/Ubuntu systems.
 Flatpak
 Why?
 It would break many of the functions because of their sandboxing.
+This is not something I could readily fix, even with flatseal.
+I'll keep searching for solutions, but with making the distro and updating my tools, it is already a lot.

 Discord- https://discord.gg/7fEt5W7DPh
+Want to support me and the Griffin project? https://ko-fi.com/bobby60908